 John 14:23-24 Jesus answered and said to him, "If any loves Me, he will keep My word [He just turned a phrase, but it means the same thing as verse 15]; and My Father will love him, and We will come to him and make Our home with him.
 He who does not love Me does not keep My words; and the word which you hear is not Mine but the Father's who sent Me."

 Here is our instruction.
 No equivocation.
 The Solomon/Jeroboam history is a clear example of how doctrine is first diluted and grows into outright idolatry.
 It is a vivid example of how a little leaven truly leavens the whole lump.
 It is an admonition to you and me to make every effort not to allow that first crack to take place before the dam bursts on our true spirituality before God.

 There are a number of things we can learn from this example, but the one I want to concentrate on is that this occurred primarily because the people, from the very top of the government to the lowest citizen, wanted it to occur!

 Catch that!
 It only happened because the people wanted it to happen.
 They made the choice to allow it to happen.
-If you had been on the scene when this occurred and had taken a poll of individual citizens—questioning them as to whether they wanted the nation to go into idolatry—I have no doubt that they would have said, "No (resoundingly)!
-I do not want the nation to go into idolatry.
-I do not want to worship idols.
+If you had been on the scene when this occurred and had taken a poll of individual citizens—questioning them as to whether they wanted the nation to go into idolatry—I have no doubt that they would have said, "No!
+I don't want the nation to go into idolatry.
+I don't want to worship idols.
 I want to worship the Lord."